-According to Edward Snowden, a former CIA employee and publicly-known American whistleblower, ISPs have been and remain one of the primary sources of data collection for NSA and other intelligence agencies around the world.
+According to Edward Snowden, a former CIA employee and publicly-known American whistleblower, ISPs remain one of the primary sources of data collection for NSA and other intelligence agencies around the world.

 2. Selling your data to third parties

-Selling customers’ data to advertising companies and other third parties alike is extremely profitable for Internet Service Providers these days, and that’s why they really bother to monitor your Internet traffic.
+Selling customers’ personal data to advertising companies and other third parties is extremely profitable for Internet Service Providers these days, and that’s why they really bother to monitor your Internet traffic.

-The thing is your online traffic contains a lot of details about your online browsing and shopping habits that are really invaluable for marketers to send you “personalized” ads.
+The thing is your online traffic contains a lot of details about your online browsing and shopping habits, which is really invaluable for marketers to send you “personalized” ads.

 Given that marketers are willing to spend a good deal of money to get their hands on your personal data, ISPs will gladly sell it at the earliest opportunity.

-What is worse, the practice of data selling is deemed acceptable in countries like the US, which means you won’t be able to protect your right for privacy even at courts.
+What is worse, the practice of selling data is deemed acceptable in countries like the US, which means you won’t be able to protect your right for online privacy even at courts.